anarthal/blog/_posts/2020-07-16-underfitting-overfitting.md

 ![Overfitting]({{ "/assets/img/underfitting-overfitting/overfitting.png" | relative_url }})

 This model achieves a 99% accuracy on the training set, but drops to 93% on the test set.
 The model has so much flexibility that is fitting an over-complicated decision boundary that does not generalize well.
-It is memorizing the training set, which proves useful when facing the test set.
+It is memorizing the training set, which proves useless when facing the test set.

 ## The bias-variance trade-off

+Bias and variance are two properties of statistical estimators:

+- [Bias](https://en.wikipedia.org/wiki/Bias_of_an_estimator) estimates how far is the expected value of the estimator from the real value.
+- [Variance](https://en.wikipedia.org/wiki/Variance) measures the dispersion of the estimator around its expected value.

+In machine learning, we can decompose a model's error using these properties:

+- Bias tells us if the model is able to approximate the real underlying problem well.
+Our first model had high bias, as it was too simple to represent the dataset we were trying to classify.
+Having a high bias is thus a synonym of **underfitting**.
+- Variance tells us how much the predictions vary across different training sets coming from the same distribution.
+Our third model had high variance, as it was memorizing the training set.
+If we had trained the model on a slightly different training set, the model would have changed significantly.
+A model with high variance is thus **overfitting** the training set.

+If you are interested in the mathematics underneath this decomposition, [this post](https://towardsdatascience.com/mse-and-bias-variance-decomposition-77449dd2ff55) provides an in-depth explanation.
+The derivation is usually performed using the MSE loss function, common in regression.
+However, the bias and variance concepts are also applicable to classification, as we have seen.

+As you saw in previous sections, changing the model complexity affects both bias and variance.
+More complex models tend to have higher variance and lower bias.
+On the other hand, simpler models will have lower variance but more bias.
+There is thus a **trade-off** between the two sources of error.
+To make a good model, we must balance the two terms wisely.

+### Factors affecting bias and variance

+In the previous section, we saw how model complexity affects bias and variance.
+There are other aspects that may also affect these magnitudes:

+- Adding more features tends to increase variance and lower bias.
+-

 ## Other

-- Generalization error.
-No free lunch theorem?
-- Train/test split as a way to measure it (note: CV)
-- Error decomposition in bias and variance
 - Model complexity and influence in this stuff
-- Examples with bias, variance, and just right
 - How to detect if you're overfitting, underfitting, or okay without diagrams (maybe mention learning curves?)
 - Bias/variance tradeoff and other ways to influence it: number of features, number of training examples, regularization
 - Standarization